dimpase/M2/Project:-Invariants.md

 > Wolfram Decker says: Please note that Simon King has worked very hard to
 > improve the Singular version of the project (originally written by one of my
 > students).
 So the reference to his ideas should be there.
+* **Positive characteristic.** Some of the currently implemented methods are limited to characteristic zero.
+It would be look for additional methods for positive characteristic wherever possible.

 ### Examples